JLL moves to new Melbourne office

 Our new office takes into consideration the various work preferences of our employees, balancing the need for collaboration and focus work with a range of spaces.
 Along with workstations and meeting rooms, there are break-out spaces for impromptu conversations, quiet-work ‘libraries’ on each floor and phone booths for privacy on demand.

-We profiled our service line teams and categorised them as ‘teamers’ – people who bounce ideas around their desks; ‘collaborators’ – workers who attend meetings a lot; ‘focus workers’; or ‘connectors’ – employees who come into the office to have coffee and connect.
-This helped us determine where to locate them in the office, and how many desks were appropriate.
+We profiled our service line teams and categorised them.
+We grouped them into ‘teamers’ – people who bounce ideas around their desks; ‘Collaborators’ – workers who attend meetings a lot; ‘Focus workers’; And ‘connectors’ – employees who come into the office to have coffee and connect.
+This helped us determine where to 'home' our teams.

-What we’ve learned from the growth of hybrid working in the two years prior to the office opening is that on-demand focus spaces are as critical as open spaces to connect, collaborate and allow the JLL culture to thrive.
+We’ve learned from the growth of hybrid working that on-demand focus spaces are as critical as open spaces to connect, collaborate and allow the JLL culture to thrive.

 “We know that people come to the office for human connection, however 50% of our time is spent doing focused work.
 Delivering high quality tech, ergonomics and spaces for focus on demand was important to get right” said Hannaford.